Uriah Heep (band): Post-David Byron period (1976–1981)

-Peter Goalby-era (1982–1986)
+Peter Goalby era (1981–1986)

-Box remembered, "I locked myself in my flat for two days and drank myself senseless in complete self-pity.
+Box remembered: "I locked myself in my flat for two days and drank myself senseless in complete self-pity.
 But I somehow managed to pull myself together and consider my options."
 First he rang Lee Kerslake (who in the meanwhile had co-founded Blizzard of Ozz with Ozzy Osbourne) and the drummer brought along with him bassist Bob Daisley.
-Then John Sinclair came in whom Box knew from the times he was a member of Heavy Metal Kids and who currently played with a Los Angeles band called Lion.
-The band's new vocalist became Peter Goalby of Trapeze fame.
+Then John Sinclair came in, whom Box knew from the times he was a member of Heavy Metal Kids, and who currently played with a Los Angeles band called Lion.
+The band's new vocalist became Trapeze's Peter Goalby.
 The latter had once auditioned for Uriah Heep and failed, ironically Hensley being the only band member who had supported him as a choice.
-"With us all contributing to the writing we forged our new direction," Box recalled.
+"With us all contributing to the writing we forged our new direction", Box recalled.